-- Johannes Paulmann (NDFI4Memory) - Lucas van der Meer (ODISSEI, SSHOC-NL) - Beat Immenhauser (Swiss Academy for Human and Social Sciences SAGW) - Rudolf Mumenthaler (UZH Library, coordinator of the StraCo SSH Taskforce) - Stéphanie Steinmetz (UNIL, member of SSHOC-CH Policy WG) - Elena Chestnova (USI, member of SSHOC-CH Policy WG)

-Moderated by Cristina Grisot (CLARIN-CH and DARIAH-CH, vice-chair of SSHOC-CH), the discussion was lively and challeging.
+- Johannes Paulmann (NDFI4Memory) - Lucas van der Meer (ODISSEI, SSHOC-NL) - Beat Immenhauser (Swiss Academy for Human and Social Sciences SAGW) - Rudolf Mumenthaler (UZH Library, coordinator of the StraCo SSH Taskforce) - Stéphanie Steinmetz (UNIL, member of SSHOC-CH Policy WG) - Elena Chestnova (USI, member of SSHOC-CH Policy WG) Moderated by Cristina Grisot, the discussion was lively and insightful.
 Panelists were invited to discuss about the funding situation of research infrastructures in Switzerland, the role of the Academy for Social and Human Sciences in the current prioritization and funding of RIs in the SSH, the role of university libraries when it comes to providing national infrastructures for the SSH, and the case of digital editions which is a large field in the humanities and which does not have a dedicated national infrastructure, among others.
 Report made by Cristina Grisot and Emilie Paola de Morgan